RoboManipal-9-0/Libraries/DebuggerSerial/README.md

 Let's explore the code in detail
 ### Debugger
-- Priority levels, each one of the is a constant defined in the file.
+- Priority levels, each one of these is a constant defined in the header file.
     - `SENSOR_FEED`: To send sensor data to the serial.
 Use _printSensorData_ to send sensor readings.
     - `NOTIFICATION`: To send out notifications from the library itself, it's suggested that the user doesn't use these.
 It's **only** for the library alone.
     - `DEBUG`: Debugging messages